 All VUCs must have and utilise a system for quality development and results assessment of each individual programme and of the teaching.
 Within the general requirements, the VUC itself decides the methodology for self-assessment and quality assessment it wishes to employ.
-The school must be in a position to document its quality system vis-à-vis the Ministry of Education, which supervises the implementation of the education programmes and its results at the institutions.
+The school must be in a position to document its quality system vis-à-vis the Ministry of Children and Education, which supervises the implementation of the education programmes and its results at the institutions.

 Students at any VUC are entitled to appoint a students' council.
 The council will look after the interests of the students and appoint representatives to other councils and committees, including the centre board, which deals with general matters of importance to the students.

 The teaching on the General Adult Education Programme is based on a single-subject structure, and the subjects can be pieced together according to the individual's own requirements and needs.
 It is possible to study one or more subjects at the same time.

 Prior to being admitted, all applicants must see a guidance counsellor in order to secure the best possible entrance to AVU.
 Each applicant is admitted following a concrete assessment of whether they have qualifications corresponding to the requirements of the subject they wish to enter.